Want to create an account? Start here.

 Researching other institutions or businesses online to see how they use social media is a great way to keep your approach fresh.
 See something clever online?
 Maybe you can repurpose that at some point in the voice of WSU Vancouver.

 Talk to others around campus about how they might be using social networking.
 Marketing and Communications leads these efforts.
-Send Kat Connelly an email at email@example.com or call 360-546-9599 if you have any questions or track down another user online and ask for their feedback or thoughts.
+Send an email to email@example.com if you have any questions or track down another user online and ask for their feedback or thoughts.
 Collaboration makes the work easier on all of us and keeps us on the same page with consistent messaging and approach.

 Who is my audience?